Very large ethane carrier

 Wärtsilä cargo handling solutions are provided on-board the vessel, including a deck tank, cargo handling equipment and a purpose-built re-liquefaction plant.
 The carrier is also equipped with a pressure swing absorption (PSA) type nitrogen generator and a multi-cargo pump.

 The vessel is powered by a Doosan-MAN B&W 6G60ME-C9.5 diesel engine, which offers a power output of 10,390kW at 88.8rpm.
-Dual-fuel engines burning LNG, methanol or LPG will also be provided.
-The propulsion system offers a maximum speed of 16.75kt.
+Dual-fuel engines burning LNG, methanol or LPG are also be provided.
+The propulsion system offers a maximum speed of 16.75k.

 The vessel is also equipped with exhaust-gas-cleaning systems.
 The vessel’s selective catalytic reduction (SCR) system complies with the IMO Tier III nitrogen oxide (NOx) standards.